Press and Public Relations

 Examples of items

-A blog piece by Anne Eyre,'Psychological support in disasters is public health’s business', appeared in Better Health for All on 14 February 2014. http://betterhealthforall.org/2014/02/14/psychological-support-in-disasters-is-public-healths-business/
+A blog piece by Anne Eyre,'Psychological support in disasters is public health’s business', appeared in Better Health for All on 14 February 2014 (see http://betterhealthforall.org/2014/02/14/psychological-support-in-disasters-is-public-healths-business/).

-Alana Francis, an artist studying at the Royal Academy of Arts in London, was interviewed by the Sunday Telegraph about her artwork on Lockerbie on 15 December 2013.
-Alana's uncle, Peter Dix, was killed in the bombing the year before she was born. http://www.telegraph.co.uk/culture/art/10516220/Lockerbie-air-crash-anniversary-inspires-art-exhibition.html
+Alana Francis, who was, at the time, studying at the Royal Academy of Arts in London, was interviewed by the Sunday Telegraph about her artwork on Lockerbie on 15 December 2013.
+Alana's uncle, Peter Dix, was killed in the bombing the year before she was born (see http://www.telegraph.co.uk/culture/art/10516220/Lockerbie-air-crash-anniversary-inspires-art-exhibition.html).

 Requests for interviews can be sent to email@example.com.